 When usage triggers an add-on level upgrade, the site add-on will remain at the higher level at the start of the next billing cycle.

-For items charged monthly in advance, downgrading or removing the item mid-cycle results in a prorated credit applied to any other charges remaining in that billing cycle.
+For items charged monthly in advance, downgrading or removing the item mid-cycle results in a prorated credit applied to any other charges in the invoice.
+For team plan downgrades and Analytics removals, the invoice is processed immediately.
+For extra capacity reductions, the invoice is processed on the next billing date.

 Extra usage packages are one-time purchases and are neither prorated nor carried to the next billing cycle.